Compliance

 Kerwyn Velasco

-Understand what are the benefits of data fabric for GRC teams, as detailed by anecdotes
+Understand what are the benefits of data fabric for GRC teams, as detailed by Anecdotes

 Understanding how GRC teams can use a Business Intelligence Strategy